doughgle/doughgle.github.io/content/how-to/enable-hdmi-on-thinkpad-x1-extreme-gen-4/index.md

 ## 3. Check which Video Driver is Recommended

-Following this excellent [nvidia drivers on Ubuntu guide](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-20-04-focal-fossa-linux), I found its simple to use the `ubuntu-drivers` utility.
+Following this excellent [nVidia drivers on Ubuntu guide](https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-20-04-focal-fossa-linux), I found its simple to use the `ubuntu-drivers` utility.

 ```sh
 $ ubuntu-drivers devices